srowhani/mmlind.github.io/_posts/2015-08-09-Simple_3-Layer_Neural_Network_for_MNIST_Handwriting_Recognition.md

 }
 ```

-*Feed forward* means calculating the output values of each node by multiplying its weight with the output value of the previous layer's node that it is connected to.
+*Feed forward* means calculating the output values of each node by multiplying its weights with the output values of the previous layer's nodes that it is connected to.
-This mechanism is the same as for my simple [1-Layer NN MNIST code](../Simple_1-Layer_Neural_Network_for_MNIST_Handwriting_Recognition/) so feel free to check there if below is not clear.
+This mechanism is the same as in my simple [1-Layer NN MNIST code](../Simple_1-Layer_Neural_Network_for_MNIST_Handwriting_Recognition/) so feel free to check there if below is not clear.

 ```c
 void calcLayer(Network *nn, LayerType ltype){